front-commerce/developers.front-commerce.com/docs/react-components-structure.md

 So we stopped and looked back for a bit.
 What was wrong here?

 The root cause was that it was really hard to find existing components.
-It leaded to many dupplicates.
+It led to many duplicates.
 The theme components were actually drowned in the middle of the business logic components.

-That's why we brought back the `pages` components back.
+That's why we brought the `pages` components back.
 They would be the React Components containing specific business logic, fetching data from the outside and giving life to UI components.
 In order to emphasize this decision, we created a new folder called `components` which would contain all the UI